 What Is Network Segmentation?

-With network segmentation, network security personnel have a powerful tool with which to prevent unauthorized users, whether curious insiders or malicious attackers, from gaining access to valuable assets, such as customers’ personal information, corporate financial records and highly confidential intellectual property, the so-called “crown jewels” of the enterprise.
-Today, these assets are frequently found spread across hybrid and multi-cloud environments – public clouds, private clouds and software-defined networks (SDNs) – all of which need to be secured against attacks.
+With network segmentation, network security personnel have a powerful tool with which to prevent unauthorized users and protect static IP addresses, whether curious insiders or malicious attackers, from gaining access to valuable assets, such as customers’ personal information, corporate financial records and highly confidential intellectual property, the so-called “crown jewels” of the enterprise.
+As a result of the rise of software-defined networking (SDN), these assets are frequently found spread across hybrid and multicloud environments – public clouds, private clouds and software-defined networks (SDNs) – all of which need to be secured against attacks and data breaches.
 To understand the security usage of network segmentation, it’s first necessary to consider the concept of trust in network security.

 The Trust Assumption